 Notice cues that say distress

 You cannot spoil a baby with too much attention.
 Do not ignore distress cues that tell you when your baby is hurt, sick, afraid or lonely.
 Responding to your baby’s cues help you form the strong that your baby’s brain and body needs to develop in a healthy way.
-Research also tell us that babies whose cries are responded to right away cry less after the first year than babies whose parents let them "cry it out."
+Research also tell us that babies whose cries are responded to right away cry less after the first year than babies whose parents let them “cry it out.”

 After the newborn period, babies can tolerate short times of mild distress, such as when they are learning to sleep longer periods at night.